asconix-old/hetzner-bootstrap-coreos/README.md

 1. Enable Rescue Mode (using Hetzner's webservice)
 2. Resetting the System to boot into rescue mode (using Hetzner's webservice)
-3. Log into the rescue system, write your installimage template, execute installation
+3. Log into the rescue system, write your cloud config file and launch the installation
 4. Reboot
 5. Verify installation (very basic check but can be overwritten)
 6. Copy your local ssh public-key into root's .authorized_keys